 Otherwise, I don’t really know what to say about Cherry Tree Lane.
 From the concept art flashed on screen at the D23 Expo (but not released online) it looks like take over the under-utilized courtyard behind the United Kingdom pavilion, and will mostly resemble the real-world London, albeit with some familiar landmarks from the films.

 I used to be a hard-liner on characters in World Showcase, but more or less gave up on that once Frozen Ever After debuted and I realized that more intellectual property was an inevitability.
 Now, I simply hope for no fictional countries, tenuous connections, and other nonsense like that.

 As far as IP integrations go, Ratatouille in France, Mary Poppins in the United Kingdom, and (if it ever happens) Coco in the Mexico pavilion are the most appropriate options.

 Overall, some interesting and surprising announcements…and ‘non-announcements’ for World Showcase.
 It’s tough to get excited about the Mary Poppins attraction or Cherry Tree Lane…or really have much of any reaction…without more details.
-We shall see if the 2022 D23 Expo brings with it more details about the Mary Poppins expansion in Epcot, or if the project truly is cancelled.
+We shall see if Walt Disney World releases more details about the Mary Poppins expansion during EPCOT’s 40th Anniversary weekend, or if the project truly is cancelled.

 What do you think of the Mary Poppins expansion in EPCOT’s World Showcase?
 Excited for this, disappointed, or in ‘wait and see’ mode?
 Do you agree or disagree with our assessment here?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!